Ontdek Friuli met je eigen gids / Discover Friuli with your own guide / Scopri il Friuli con la tua guida privata /

 Make a visit to the "Garden of the Serenissima" and go to Sacile.
 Sacile is located on the river Livenza and was in the 16th century, very popular amongst the Venetian nobility and wealthy merchants because here they built their second homes along the river bank.
 Some of these villas are still visitable.

 A visit to the province of Pordenone is not complete without a visit to the city of Spilimbergo, famous for its Mosaic-school.
 The city alone is magnificent.
 The Cathedral and the "painted house" - la casa Dipinta - are a feast for the eyes.
 The frescoes on the buildings and medieval city gates and palazzi make you go back in time.
-Her you find the most important mosaic-school of Italy.
-The students come from all over the world to learn this special profession.
+Her you find the most important mosaic-school of Italy founded in 1922.
+Today the students come from all over the world to learn this special profession.
 The pebbles they use come from the nearby river Tagliamento.
-The largest and widest river of the region that literally cuts the region in two.
+The largest and widest river in the region that literally cuts the region in two.

 Pordenone is the capital of the province of Pordenone.
 With approximately 50,000 inhabitants, it is not a big city but that makes it more accessible and easier to visit.
 The historical center with its beautiful palazzi, churches and town hall provides a cozy and intimate atmosphere and is easily visitable in half a day.